Azure/Industrial-IoT/docs/opc-publisher/api.md

 ##### Description
 Create a published nodes entry for a specific writer group and dataset writer.
 The entry must specify a unique writer group and dataset writer id.
 A null value is treated as empty string.
-If the entry is found it is updated, if it is not found, it is created.
+If the entry is found it is replaced, if it is not found, it is created.
 If more than one entry is found with the same writer group and writer id an error is returned.
 The writer entry provided must include at least one node which will be the initial set.
 All nodes must specify a unique dataSetFieldId.
 A null value is treated as empty string.
 Publishing intervals at node level are also not supported and generate an error.
 Publishing intervals must be configured at the data set writer level.

 ##### Parameters